fjp/fjp.github.io/collections/_fpv/glossar.md

 It is a cross platform (runs on most operating systems, Windows, Linux, MacOS) configuration tool for the BetaFlight [frimware](/projects/fpv/glossar/#firmware).

 ## CleanFlight

+## DFU

+DFU stands for "Device Firmware Update" which is a mode of a [Flight Controller](/projects/fpv/glossar/#flight-controller) device that is required to [flash](/projects/fpv/glossar/#flash) a new [Firmware](/project/fpv/glossar/#firmware) onto a [FC](/projects/fpv/glossar/#flight-controller).
+It depends on the FC board how to get the device into the DFU mode.
+Either you need to short the BL or BOOT pads (or press and hold the BOOT tactile button if your FC board has one) while plugging the USB into the Flight Controller board.

 ## ESC